RedHatWorkshops/FIS-Demo-Workshop-Yasumi/README.md

 # Welcome to the Yasumi Puzzler Workshop

 This project has 2 major parts in the repository.
+The reason for this is that it allows people to quickly setup a complete demo or have the option to go through it step by step in order to get a better understanding of the configuration.

 ## Implementation